krivard/codalab-worksheets-wiki/Dev_Configure-CodaLab-for-Development.md

 ```

 ## Configure your local environment
+In this segment, you will run the dev_setup script.
+This will install all dependencies and create a new virtual environment (venv) for CodaLab.

 1. Run the dev_setup script.
-This will install everything you need to run CodaLab locally, including all of the dependencies within the default virtual environment.

     **Windows**
     ```